Preconceived ideas on aviation and climate

-From its beginning, aviation has been an object of dreams and fears, raising strong interest in society.
+From its beginning, aviation has been a subject of dreams and fears, raising strong interest in society.
 It is now caught up in the storm of climate transition.
-On one side, the green aircraft will be the solution to every issue, on the other side “flygskam”, the “shame of flying”, emerged for a mean of transport to be banned.
-In this context, Carbone 4 aims to lighten up the debate by answering a series of questions & answers with a scientific and quantified approach.
-This first part aims at carrying out the state of affairs between climate change and aviation.
+On one side, green aircraft is praised as the solution to every issue, on the other side “flygskam”, the “shame of flying”, emerged to denote a mean of transport to be banned.
+In this context, Carbone 4 aims to lighten up the debate by answering a series of questions with a scientific and quantified approach.

 Links between aviation and climate change

 1. Isn’t the impact of aviation on climate change minor?

 Commercial aviation represented 2.6% of greenhouse gases emissions worldwide in 2018, and 5.1% of anthropic global warming between 2000 and 2018 taking into account non-CO2 effect.
 That corresponds to approximately 1 billion tons of CO2, equivalent in order of magnitude to the emissions of Japan (3rd global power and 5th emitting country).
 It is far from being insignificant.

 Even more so when zooming on the individual scale: as an example, a round trip flight from Paris to New-York (1.7 tCO2e considering non-CO2 effects) represents 20% of the annual emissions of an average French person.
 Definitively significant.
 In view of the high awaited growth of the sector (approximately at least +3%/year according to estimates of the sector), its share in global emissions can easily explode and therefore weigh even more in climate change.

 2. The non-CO2 effects of aviation are too uncertain to be considered…